Welcome to Femina.

 Our Core Values:

-Voice as power: We seek to amplify the voices of women, femmes, queer folks, and marginalized storytellers—especially those carrying ancestral wisdom or channeling the mythic, mystical, and liminal.
+• Voice as power: We amplify the stories of women, femmes, queer voices, and marginalized storytellers — especially those carrying ancestral wisdom, mythic resonance, or connection to the liminal and mystical.

 Our Authors